Boy, 5, Dies After Being Crushed At Popular Atlanta Rotating Restaurant

 — Fox News (@FoxNews) April 15, 2017

-Pickard said the boy simply wandered off and was not more than 4 or 5 feet away from his parents when he became trapped between the wall and the rotating floor.
+Pickard said the boy simply wandered off and was not more than four or five feet away from his parents when he became trapped between the wall and the rotating floor.

 “We simply think he lost sight of his parents and panicked and found himself in that situation,” Pickard said.
 “A small child doesn’t know what to do in those moments, and it crushed his little small body.”